VEuPathDB/StaticContent/_collection_resources_tools/15_submit_data.md

   <li>the expansion of genomic scale experiments available from researchers around the world</li>
   <li>analysis of this data in greater depth than possible in print</li>
   <li>the global visibility of the data</li>

+<br/><br/>VEuPathDB can integrate a variety of datasets, including genomes & high throughput sequencing data (e.g. RNA-Seq, ChiP-Seq, isolates typed by WGS or by sequencing limited genetic loci).
+These data must be available in GenBank, ENA or DDBJ.
+Genome functional annotation only (e.g. gene names, products, GO terms, etc. in gff, ensemble, gtf or genbank formats) can be submitted directly to VEuPathDB.

 <div class="submit-data-feature">
 <p class="card-text">How to nominate data for integration in VEuPathDB</p>